In this article, I will try to explain how I got here, and some of the challanges that someone that loves software development will face.

 Im pretty sure I am not the only one that’s been hooked to a computer since they were young.

-He does not remember at all the games (nor how he did to launch them) that he manually wrote into the terminal, but I remember many — one was Pitfall, which some of you may be familiar with.
+He does not remember at all the games (nor what he did to launch them) that he manually started from the terminal, but I remember many — one was Pitfall, a very old Activision game which some of you may be familiar with.

 Another one was a racing game with strong, vibrant colors.